Send the link below via email or IMCopy

 Consider cutting some of your standard shapes in half to add variety

-Begin laying the shapes around your paper to create the buildings of your town
+Begin laying the cut-outs around your paper to create the "impression" of the image you are trying to convey

 While the first shape dries, use the same colour to paint a few more shapes in other areas of your painting